-To ensure continued safety of operations, the regulations regarding the approval of short-term controlled activities into PANS-OPS surfaces state that approval of such submissions cannot be given by the Department of Infrastructure, Transport, Regional Development and Communications without support from Brisbane Airport Corporation (Reg 14:5).
-As a result, and in addition to referral to and consultation with CASA and Airsevices Australia, Brisbane Airport Corporation has established a series of qualifying criteria to determine whether support can be given to a short-term controlled activity application.
+To ensure continued safety of operations, the regulations regarding the approval of short-term controlled activities state that approval of submissions cannot be given by DIRDAC without support from Brisbane Airport (Reg 14:5).
+As a result, Brisbane Airport has established a series of qualifying criteria to determine whether support can be given to a short-term controlled activity application.